Nick8812/tic-tac-toe-reinforcement-learning/README.md

 # Reinforcement Learning and Tic Tac Toe Game

-In this repository you can find a script to train an AI agent to play tic-tac-toe game by means a reinforcement learning algorithm, Q-learning (off-policy TD control) where the tic-tac-toe envorinment is compliance to OpenAI Gym API.
+In this repository you can find a script to train an AI agent to play tic-tac-toe game by means a reinforcement learning algorithm, Q-learning (off-policy TD control), where the tic-tac-toe envorinment is compliance to OpenAI Gym API.
 Moreover, a brief jupyter notebook allows you to analyze the results and the training process.
 Finally, a simple user interface tkinter API based is available in order to play against the trained AI agent.

 ## Project Structure